 Motherwort is a sparsely branched, perennial herb, growing 2-4 feet tall.
 As a member of the mint family, it has a square stem and opposite leaves.
 Unlike other mints, motherwort lacks a “minty” scent.
 Lilac to pale-lavender flowers occur in spiny clusters; each flower is two-lipped, with a fuzzy upper lip.

 - Menstrual pains

 - Nerve pain (as it occurs in sciatica and shingles), nervousness and anxiety

 - Cardiac debility, heart attacks, strokes

-A perennial herb growing 4-20 inches.
+Plantain is a perennial herb growing 4-20 inches.
 The herb starts as a basal cluster of bright-green, spade-like leaves that are smooth-edged, finely haired, and blatantly veined in a parallel fashion.
 The greenish-white flowers are arranged at the top portion of the stalk.
 In autumn the flowers transform into fruits, each bearing 12-18 seeds.

 - Sores/ulcers, bleeding

 - Aching teeth, tooth cavities, inflamed gums or mouth

 - Bruising, swelling, cuts (including infected cuts), bites, stings, and poison-ivy rash